Why good customer service suffers during the airline passenger crush

 good passenger serviceNear monopolies make airlines anathema to good customer service.

-A story in the April 15, 2017, issue of The Atlantic started with these paragraphs.
+An old issue of The Atlantic started with these paragraphs.
 It dealt with customer service.
 That’s more than five years ago.

 A security guard stops a customer as she tries to enter a well-stocked aisle in a large department store.
 “Sorry, ma’am,” the guard says.
 “This sale is for our silver, gold, and platinum shoppers only.”
 He points her toward the meager discount corner at the back of the store, where bronze-status shoppers are allowed.
 She passes attendants who smile only at the elite shoppers, offering them refreshments and guiding them toward the best deals.
 When she stops for gas on the way home, she gets in a long line for the basic pump, while the priority pump sits empty and unused.
 At the grocery store, she doesn’t have enough points to approach the organic produce.